ethansaxenian/budgeting/README.md

 A simple web app to track monthly expenses.
 Yes, it doesn't look great.
 I don't care.

-Create a `.env` file and customize the following environment variables:
+Create a `.env` file and customize the following environment variables as you see fit:

 ```shell
 WEB_PORT=8000